MashiMaroLjc/ML-and-DM-in-action/README.md

   You can find the result of running the ```datas.py``` based on 500 randomly selected data.

+- recommend.py

+  Implements an simple algorithm，,which recommend goods based on some labels that customer love recently.It is suitable for a small number of users and individual users.Also,the code is very easy reading and understanding.

 ####Request
  - python >= 3.4
  - requests  2.8.1